HireDale/daleydose/about-user-roles.md

 # **ABOUT USER ROLES**
 ---

 The prescription process involves 3 key interactions: **Consulting**, **Prescribing**, and **Dispensing**.

+The goal of the Daley Dose application is to streamline this process while ensuring the security and validity of prescribed medication.
+This enables you, your practice, or your organization to assess, diagnose, prescribe, and provide the appropriate medication to patients.
+This security and convenience deliver a higher level of care for the patient.

 These interactions involve the patient, prescriber, and pharmacist.

 ![Prescription Process](/assets/images/daley-dose-prescription-process.png)

 The Daley Dose enables you to manage the entire prescription process efficiently.
 To support the 3 key interactions, the application provides multiple user roles, each with distinct functions and restrictions.

+These roles include **Administrator**, **Support**, **Prescriber**, and **Pharmacist**.
+A fifth role, **Spectator**, is used to view the application without a subscription.
+Users with this role cannot use the Daley Dose application but can browse its contents.
+This role is assigned to potential buyers so they can view the application before purchasing.

 Roles can be assigned to an account and follow a linear hierarchy for escalating technical issues during troubleshooting.
 To request a role change, contact an **Administrator**.

 ![User Profiles](/assets/images/daley-dose-about-user-profiles.png)